 Top 5 tips for people working as film extra in the UK

-- Read the FAA/PACT rates and educate yourself. – Make sure you request all the penalties straigh after receiving your chit. ( That is something like your payslip.
-It details your check in time and check out and what you are being paid for.)
+- Know Your Rights: Familiarize yourself with FAA/PACT rates and penalties.
+Make sure you request all the penalties straight after receiving your chit. ( That is something like your payslip.
+It details your check-in time, check-out, and what you are being paid for.)